jsjoeio/joeprevite.com/content/2020-06-19-how-to-learn-typescript-quickly/index.md

 I use Notion for this because it supports project management well.
 I make a place for the project.
 I add the timeline and use checkboxes.
 Then, I check them off as I go and take notes as I'm learning.

-Here is a list of tools you might want to check out:
+Here is a non-exhaustive list of tools you might want to check out:

 - [Notion](https://www.notion.so/)
 - [Trello](https://trello.com/)